Life Insurance - Human Resources at Ohio State

 If you wish to avoid this additional taxable income, you may waive all life insurance above $50,000 by completing a Group Term Life Insurance Waiver of Entitlement form.
 To increase your coverage at a later date, medical Evidence of Insurability (EOI) approval by Minnesota Life will be required.
 Consult your tax advisor or the IRS for additional information about the taxability of life insurance benefits.

-Eligible faculty and staff may purchase life insurance coverage for a spouse, same-sex domestic partner and children at low monthly fees.
-This benefit pays up to $10,000 (depending on level of coverage selected) in the event of the death of your covered spouse, same-sex domestic partner, or child.
+Eligible faculty and staff may purchase life insurance coverage for a spouse, eligible same-sex domestic partner and children at low monthly fees.
+This benefit pays up to $10,000 (depending on level of coverage selected) in the event of the death of your covered spouse, eligible same-sex domestic partner, or child.
 The employee is the beneficiary for any DGTLI benefit.

 This benefit is available as part of the group term life insurance coverage provided to eligible employees.
 No evidence of insurability is required.
-You may purchase life insurance coverage for your spouse or same-sex domestic partner and eligible dependent children up to age 26.
+You may purchase life insurance coverage for your spouse or eligible same-sex domestic partner and eligible dependent children up to age 26.

-You may purchase Voluntary Group Term Life Insurance (VGTLI) coverage for yourself, your eligible spouse or same-sex domestic partner (SSDP) and/or dependent children up to age 26.
+You may purchase Voluntary Group Term Life Insurance (VGTLI) coverage for yourself, your eligible spouse or eligible same-sex domestic partner (SSDP) and/or dependent children up to age 26.
 This coverage is in addition to the amount provided to you by the university under Group Term Life Insurance and to what is available for you to purchase under Dependent Group Term Life Insurance.
 You pay the full cost of VGTLI coverage.
 This benefit is administered by Minnesota Life.

 You may request coverage up to the maximum amount.
 The amount over the guaranteed issue amount is subject to evidence of insurability (EOI) and is effective upon approval by Minnesota Life.
 You may apply for the coverage in the following amounts: